 With the Charter, EUROWA is therefore evolving into more than just a network, it is a wider preparedness concept.

 It is our hope that EUROWA will grow to include more members from other European countries.
-If your organisation is interested in signing up to EUROWA, please check the dedicated page and contact the Secretariat.
+If your organisation is interested in signing up to EUROWA, find more information here.